JuanGidoni/daily/README.md

 Commit #1
 [------------------------------] 0% (1/365 commits)

-> "Responsive design is about adapting to users, not just screens."
+> "Good UX is invisible; great UX is unforgettable."